phidea

 What about food poisoning claims?

 General liability typically covers food-borne-illness claims, but verify the specific policy language.
 Some policies exclude or sub-limit food-borne-illness; restaurant-specialty policies typically cover it at full limits.
-If you have any history of food-safety issues, expect a more selective underwriting and higher premium.
+If you have any history of food-safety issues, expect more selective underwriting and higher premium.

 Should I buy insurance through Insureon, Next, or Hiscox direct online?